Charbel199/ml-concepts/loss_functions/classification/squared_hinge_loss.md

 # Squared Hinge Loss
 The squared hinge is used to draw an accurate decision boundary which penalizes large errors more significantly than smaller errors.
-(Usually use with SVMs)
+(Usually used with SVMs)

 Here is the loss function equation: